darbyatNE/BIN6250-HMM_Feature_Engineering/README.md

 A project to demonstrate preparing data for use by a Hidden Markov Model.

-To get started download and review the Presentation PDF
+To get started download and review the HMM_Feature_Engineering PDF

 Clone the repo to your local machine then ensure you have the required libraries installed or create a custom environment make for this project from the .yml file in the repo.